 Slack season; time for repairs.

-Much easier than operating an old freight boat.
+Much easier than operating a freight boat.

 You almost expect each boat to have a hook grabbing an underwater chain that pulls everybody along with just the right spacing.

 Want to see real Zhouzhouang?
-How about dredgers.
+How about dredgers?

-How about the edge of town?
+The edge of town.
 See that bridge?

 Workers going home.